 Here are some Frequently Asked Questions (FAQs) from patients about their DePuy ASR hip implant.
-We provide this list as a resource, but we also invite you to contact the Slack & Davis product liability and medical device attorneys to learn more.
+We provide this list as a resource, but we also invite you to contact the Slack Davis Sanger product liability and medical device attorneys to learn more.

 I received a letter from my doctor that says my hip implant has been recalled.
 What does that mean?